SimonWoodtli/dotfiles/README.md

 * file manager: mostly unix commands with \$CDPATH and a few custom fzf commands

 ### My CLI Apps

-I listed some apps that I like and often use.
-They can all be found to be installed via a script for Arch, Debian and Fedora on my bin/install folder.

 * [ripgrep] for full-text search, modern replacement for `grep`.
 * [fd] to find files on a file system, modern replacement for `find`.